 customer experience due to low speeds from network congestion, and

 costly upgrades.
 I

 largely see this a twisted

 marketing campaign to market a “feature” that is only necessary largely

-poor quality cellular networks and/or performance challenges, and
+poor quality cellular networks and/or

 weak/expensive overages with non-unlimited data plans; so don’t be